 There are a few different ways you can enjoy this scrumptious soup.
 Grilled cheese croutons, piled high on top of a steamy bowl of tomato soup are a match made in Heaven.
 Small tube-shaped pasta or alphabet pasta and/or a sprinkling of fresh herbs and Parmesan cheese is another option.

-You can keep it vegan by omitting the dairy all together and adding a generous drizzle of good quality extra virgin olive oil.
+Keep it vegan by omitting the dairy all together and adding a generous drizzle of good quality extra virgin olive oil.
 It's creamy with or without the diary.
 Make it gluten free by using gluten-free bread for the grilled cheese croutons.

 A bit of smoked Spanish paprika lends a back note of mild spice and smokiness which I love.
 It kicks this soup up just a notch without making it too spicy.
 I use Safinter Smoked Spanish Paprika.
 It's velvety smooth and just delicious.
 Penzeys Spices makes a good one too.